eXascaleInfolab/2018-Internship-TableDetection/README.md

 ### Implementation Details

-- There is a simple Registration and Login system in place
+- There is a simple Registration and Login system in place.
+Currently everyone can register and use this tool.
+- There is a Lock to prevent multiple users to start queries at the same time.
+Only one query can run at the same time, other users will have to wait until the query terminates.
+- The table detection only starts if the Crawling tab is kept open, or table detection is started manually.
+- Once table detection is started it will finish even if the tab is closed.

 ### Technologies used